credativ/plutono/docs/sources/auth/generic-oauth.md

 `tls_skip_verify_insecure` controls whether a client verifies the server's certificate chain and host name.
 If it is true, then SSL/TLS accepts any certificate presented by the server and any host name in that certificate. _You should only use this for testing_, because this mode leaves SSL/TLS susceptible to man-in-the-middle attacks.

-Grafana will attempt to determine the user's e-mail address by querying the OAuth provider as described below in the following order until an e-mail address is found:
+Plutono will attempt to determine the user's e-mail address by querying the OAuth provider as described below in the following order until an e-mail address is found:

 1. Check for the presence of an e-mail address via the `email` field encoded in the OAuth `id_token` parameter.
 1. Check for the presence of an e-mail address using the [JMESPath](http://jmespath.org/examples.html) specified via the `email_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-**Note**: Only available in Grafana v6.4+.
+**Note**: Only available in Plutono v6.4+.
 1. Check for the presence of an e-mail address in the `attributes` map encoded in the OAuth `id_token` parameter.
-By default Grafana will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
+By default Plutono will perform a lookup into the attributes map using the `email:primary` key, however, this is configurable and can be adjusted by using the `email_attribute_name` configuration option.
 1. Query the `/emails` endpoint of the OAuth provider's API (configured with `api_url`) and check for the presence of an e-mail address marked as a primary address.
 1. If no e-mail address is found in steps (1-4), then the e-mail address of the user is set to the empty string.

-Grafana will also attempt to do role mapping through OAuth as described below.
+Plutono will also attempt to do role mapping through OAuth as described below.

-> Only available in Grafana v6.5+.
+> Only available in Plutono v6.5+.

 Check for the presence of a role using the [JMESPath](http://jmespath.org/examples.html) specified via the `role_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Grafana role, i.e. `Viewer`, `Editor` or `Admin`.
+The result after evaluating the `role_attribute_path` JMESPath expression needs to be a valid Plutono role, i.e. `Viewer`, `Editor` or `Admin`.

 See [JMESPath examples](#jmespath-examples) for more information.

-> Only available in Grafana v7.2+.
+> Only available in Plutono v7.2+.

 Customize user login using `login_attribute_path` configuration option.
 Order of operations is as follows:

-1. Grafana evaluates the `login_attribute_path` JMESPath expression against the ID token.
+1. Plutono evaluates the `login_attribute_path` JMESPath expression against the ID token.
-1. If Grafana finds no value, then Grafana evaluates expression against the JSON data obtained from UserInfo endpoint.
+1. If Plutono finds no value, then Plutono evaluates expression against the JSON data obtained from UserInfo endpoint.
 The UserInfo endpoint URL is specified in the `api_url` configuration option.

 You can customize the attribute name used to extract the ID token from the returned OAuth token with the `id_token_attribute_name` option.

 You can set the user's display name with JMESPath using the `name_attribute_path` configuration option.
 It operates the same way as the `login_attribute_path` option.

-> **Note:** `name_attribute_path` is available in Grafana 7.4+.
+> **Note:** `name_attribute_path` is available in Plutono 7.4+.

 ## Set up OAuth2 with Auth0

 1. Create a new Client in Auth0
-    - Name: Grafana
+    - Name: Plutono
     - Type: Regular Web Application

 1. Go to the Settings tab and set:
-    - Allowed Callback URLs: `https://<grafana domain>/login/generic_oauth`
+    - Allowed Callback URLs: `https://<plutono domain>/login/generic_oauth`

-1. Click Save Changes, then use the values at the top of the page to configure Grafana:
+1. Click Save Changes, then use the values at the top of the page to configure Plutono:

     ```bash
     [auth.generic_oauth]